tarekbadrshalaan/dynamic-workflow-engine/README.md

 ## How to use **DWE**

-DWE provide you with nice *controller* package to control your vehicle workflow.
+DWE provide you with nice *controller* package to control your workflow.

 so basically you need to extract *controller* package and use it in your soft real­time API solution.

-## **controller** package

-*controller* package provide you with **Vehicle** struct which is our base unit to build the workflow

-- Vehicle struct contain only one public property which is `ID`
+### **Status flow** strategy
 ```
-    type Vehicle struct {
-    	ID                   string
-    }
+dwf status flow built to be dynamic and configurable, that's mean your work flow can be increase, decrease ,change status position without touch the code.
 ```
-- to Initialize new Vehicle use `InitializeVehicle` function with input about currant `state` of the vehicle and `battery Percentage` in return you will get new `Vehicle` instances or `error`
-    ```
-    InitializeVehicle(id, state string, batteryPercentage int) (*Vehicle, error)
-    ```
-- `Vehicle` instances provide you 5 public methods to control your instance

-    - `SetBatteryPercentage` to reset battery percentage of your vehicle with no return e.g.
-    ```
-    yourvehicle.SetBatteryPercentage(newBatteryPercentage int)
-    ```

-    - `State` to get the currant state of your vehicle e.g.
-    ```
-    yourvehicle.State() currant_state string
-    ```

-    - `AvailableStates` to get the currant state and available next state of your vehicle e.g.
-    ```
-    yourvehicle.AvailableStates()(currant_state string, AvailableStates []string)
-    ```

-    - `AdminForceChangeState` to be able to force state change from admin with error in return e.g.
-    ```
-    // WARNING: this method will not check the user (authorization/session)
-    // the permission check should be done before call this method

-    yourvehicle.AdminForceChangeState(nextState string, usertype int) error
-    ```

-    - `ChangeState` to change your vehicle state, but you have to follow th role that has been setted in the workflow core **StateList** e.g.
-    ```
-    yourvehicle.ChangeState(nextState string, usertype int) error
-    ```

-each vehicle contain **state** and this state controlled by workflow has been setted before in the system

-### **states flow** strategy
-```
-dwf state flow builded to be dynamic and configurable, that's mean your work flow can be increase, decrease ,change states position without touch the code.
-```
-- `state` is the base unit to the flow system.
+- `Status` is the base unit to the flow system.
-- each `state` contains it's name and next available states.
+- Each `status` contains it's name and next available status.
-- to move from `state` to next available states, you should go throw two conditions
+- To move from `status` to next available status, you should go throw two conditions
-    - **Authority condition** : each user in the system has some states he can go throw them, and this Authorization roles is configurable throw states configuration.
+    - **Authority Condition** : each user in the system has some status he can go throw them, and this Authorization roles is configurable throw status configuration.
-    - **function condition** : to go from state to available state the authorized user go throw condition function which simply allow or disallow change state to happen.
+    - **Function Condition** : to go from state to available state the authorized user go throw condition function which simply allow or disallow change state to happen.

-- to set `state` flow, you have to path
+- to set `status` flow, you have to path
-    - use perconfigure flow by call
-        ```
-        controller.BuildDefaultStateList()
-        ```
     - build your own flow in a json file and pass the file path to `BuildStates` e.g.
         ```
         	confstateList := &controller.Configuration{}